-- CP 16/22 'Implementation of the Basel 3.1 standards' (issued November 2022 with proposed implementation of 1 January 2025) - CP 4/23 'The Strong and Simple Framework: Liquidity and Disclosure requirements for Simpler-regime Firms (issued February 2023 with proposed implementation of early H2 2024. - CP 5/23 'Remuneration: Enhancing proportionality for small firms' (issued February 2023 with proposed implementation of 1 January 2024.
+- PS 17/23 'Implementation of the Basel 3.1 standards NEAR Final part 1' (issued December 2022 with proposed implementation of 1 July 2025) - PS 15/23 'The Strong and Simple Framework: Liquidity and Disclosure requirements for Simpler regime Firms (issued December 2023 with proposed implementation of 1 July 2025H2 - SP 16/23 'Remuneration: Enhancing proportionality for small firms' (issued December 2023 with proposed implementation of an entity's financial year starting after 8 December 2023.

-The Society is evaluating these proposals.
+The Society is evaluating these proposals and awaits the final Basel 3.1 and the SDDT rules.